 b.
-Humpolec, Czech Republic, September 9, 1872
+Humpolec, Bohemia (now Czech Republic), September 9, 1872

 d.
-New York, March 6, 1936
+New York, New York, March 6, 1936

 Josef Stránský held conducting positions in Prague and Berlin before succeeding Gustav Mahler at the New York Philharmonic in 1911.
 Although many commenters disapproved of this replacement over other candidates, such as Oskar Fried and Bruno Walter, Stránský came to leave his mark, conducting the widest repertoire of any of the Philharmonic’s previous conductors.
 While German audiences perceived him as a fiery Bohemian, New Yorkers thought of him as sedately Germanic.
-As expected, audiences heard substantial amounts of Wagner, Liszt, and Dvorák, as well as Bach, Haydn, Mozart, and Beethoven, but during the First World War, his programs shifted subtly to favor English, Russian, and French composers.
-Stransky also included more Americans than all of his predecessors combined, programming George Chadwick, Arthur Foote, Edward MacDowell, John Knowles Paine, and John Philip Sousa.
-Nor was Stransky averse to "contemporary" music: he played Respighi, Sibelius and Mahler, and conducted the American premiere of Schoenberg’s Pelleas und Melisande.
+As expected, audiences heard substantial amounts of Wagner, Liszt, and Dvořák, as well as Bach, Haydn, Mozart, and Beethoven, but during World War I Stránský’s programs shifted subtly to favor English, Russian, and French composers.
+Stránský also included more American composers than all of his predecessors combined, programming George Chadwick, Arthur Foote, Edward MacDowell, John Knowles Paine, and John Philip Sousa.
+Notably, Stránský was a champion of contemporary music: he played Respighi, Sibelius, and Mahler, and conducted the US Premiere of Schoenberg’s Pelleas und Melisande.
 Stránský was also a composer of songs, orchestral, and other instrumental music, including an operetta, Der General.